Relintai/pandemonium_engine_docs/02_tutorials/04_first_3d_game/05_spawning_mobs.md

 a default window size of `1024x600`.
 We're going to set it to `720x540`, a nice little box.

-Go to *Project -> Project Settings*.
+Go to *Project -&gt; Project Settings*.

 ![](img/05.spawning_mobs/02.project_settings.png)

-In the left menu, navigate down to *Display -> Window*.
+In the left menu, navigate down to *Display -&gt; Window*.
 On the right, set the *Width* to `720` and the *Height* to `540`.

 ![](img/05.spawning_mobs/03.window_settings.png)